 1/3 cup chopped yellow onion

-1 yellow bell pepper, cut into julienne strips
+1 small yellow bell pepper, cut into julienne strips

 1 clove garlic, minced

 1 can (14.5 ounces) diced tomatoes (preferably petite-cut), undrained

 8 ounces fresh green beans, ends trimmed, and beans cut into 1-inch pieces (or slightly longer as desired)

 Salt and freshly ground black pepper to taste

 1-1/2 tablespoons chopped fresh parsley, divided